Python PEP-249 Conformity

 As a read-only query engine, Opteryx does not support:

-These limitations align with Opteryx's design as an analytical query engine focused on reading and processing data rather than managing database state.
+These limitations align with Opteryx's design as an analytical engine focused on reading and processing data rather than managing database state.